Market Research Bangladesh.jpg

 INDIA

-Significant health impacts of air pollution
+Significant health impact of air pollution

 India is often regarded as having the worst air pollution of any country in the world, with it being attributable to a very large number of deaths each year, estimated to have been around 2.5 million deaths in 2023.